joshuaneedham/rails-6-devise-omniauth-facebook-bootstrap/README.md

 More instructions to come once I get a chance to breath.
 Thanks for our support!

-You'll probably want to update the naming in this file https://github.com/joshuaneedham/rails-5-devise-omniauth-facebook-bootstrap/blob/master/config/application.rb
+You'll probably want to update the module name in this file https://github.com/joshuaneedham/rails-5-devise-omniauth-facebook-bootstrap/blob/master/config/application.rb